Summer Savings!

 What is Intuit’s role in creating the Index?

-Intuit provides the critical, unique small business data from hundreds of thousands of QuickBooks customers accounts that power the Index.
+Intuit provides the critical, unique small business data from hundreds of thousands of QuickBooks customers accounts that power the Small Business Index.
 Intuit also commissioned the development of the economic models developed by an independent team of economists led by Professor Ufuk Akcigit under strict privacy processes, guidelines, and procedures.
 These models normalize the QuickBooks data to ensure the Index is reflect the national small business economies of the US, Canada, and the UK, rather than the QuickBooks customer base.
 All data processing is done by Intuit analysts.

 Who is Professor Ufuk Akcigit?

 Ufuk Akcigit is the Arnold C. Harberger Professor of Economics at the University of Chicago.
 He is an elected Research Associate at the National Bureau of Economic Research, Center for Economic Policy Research, and the Center for Economic Studies, and a Distinguished Research Fellow at Koc University.
-Alongside a team of other leading economists, he developed the economic models that use QuickBooks data to create the monthly Index.
+Alongside a team of other leading economists, he developed the economic models that use QuickBooks data to create the Small Business Index.

 Read more about Professor Ufuk Akcigit.